jvirkki/dupd/docs/performance.md

 with the interactive commands.
 This means the file content is highly likely to be in the cache during the second and subsequent `scan` operations.

-Here is an example from one system I have where the data is on a HDD:

-* First scan in SSD mode: 13 minutes
-* First scan in HDD mode: 1 minute
-* Second scan in SSD mode: 2 seconds
-* Second scan in HDD mode: 4 seconds

-As you can see, the HDD mode is vastly faster when reading from the physical disk, but twice as slow when reading from the populated file cache.

-As a rule of thumb on a HDD I recommend:

-1. Always run the first scan with `dupd scan --hdd`
-2. Work interactively as desired
-3. Run the second scan in SSD mode with `dupd scan`
-   * If this is slower, always use `--hdd` mode for that data set
-   * If it is faster, use SSD mode during subsequent scans in a work session

 Notice that dupd now displays the read throughput (in K/s) during the scan progress output.
 A good way to decide the best options to use for